MS-David-Behrendt/sre-course/README.md

 # sre-course
  Repository for the SRE training course.
+Recommended to use a separate folder for each exercise.